Smitlimbu/WalkForPizza/README.md

 # Game Overview

-- Walk 157,696 Studs for a Pizza! 🍕 is a Roblox game where players walk
-   157,696 studs just to get their pizza
+- Walk 157,696 Studs to Meet TungTung Sahur is a Roblox game where players walk 157,696 studs just to meet famous brainrot TungTung Sahur

 ---------------------------------------------------------------------------